DePayFi/widgets/README.md

 `error`

-A function that will be called if the widget throws an non-critical internal error that it can and will handle and display on it's own:
+A function that will be called if the widget throws a non-critical internal error that it can and will handle and display on its own:

 ```javascript
 DePayWidgets.Payment({